Magnetic measurement for the win!

-So grab those magnetic tiles and let’s get started with this preschool measurement activity!
+So grab those magnetic tiles, and let’s get started with this preschool measurement activity!

-Why are we on the ground?
+Why do we measure on the ground?

 Why is measurement important?